01 of 08

 Medieval Site #2: St Germain l'Auxerrois

 This little-know site on the nearby Place du Louvre was once a small parish church on the outskirts of the city walls, serving only a handful of local parishioners.
-In the 11th century, King Robert the Pious founded a much larger church, which was then expanded and renewed throughout the next four centuries.
-After the Middle Ages, this once-grand church experienced years of neglect, and alternately served as a saltpetre, police station and printing factory.
+In the 11th century, King Robert the Pious founded a much larger church, which was expanded and renewed throughout the next four centuries.
+Following the Middle Ages, this once-grand church suffered from years of neglect, and alternately served as a saltpetre, police station and printing factory.

 Getting There: 2 Place du Louvre, 1st arrondissement